hslmith/vpc-ta-lab-202208/README.md

 1. You should be at you list of virtual machines in the region.
 2. In this list, you should also see your transit next to the instance you just created, click into the VPC.
 3. While in the VPC windows, scroll down to 'Subnets in this VPC' section.
-4. Click the subnet you created for zone 1
+4. Click the subnet you created for zone 1 (sn-vnf-ta-transit)
 2. While in the subnet window, click the ‘Attached Resources’ tab across top
 4. Choose the blue ‘Create +’ button in the top right of the ‘Attached Instances’ section